Sanda Plantation Hideaway

 OUR DOGS

 We hope you love dogs, or at least don’t mind them.
-We currently have 7 Bali dogs, from 11 a while ago..!
+We currently have 4 Bali dogs and 1 mixed Bali dog / German Sheperd, from 11 a while ago..!
 We love them all.
 At least most of them, most of the time… It wasn’t really our choice to get dogs though, at least not completely…!

 Here is the story, and the dogs.